Scientific American

 Examples:

-• There are occasional contradictions with past statements or findings, but these are usually acknowledged and discussed in depth.
+• There are instances where contradictions are mentioned and discussed in the articles.

 Deceptions